streamdata-gallery-organizations/intrinio/_listings/intrinio/executivescompanies-get-openapi.md

         type: string
       - in: query
         name: sort_order
-        description: ' the order of the historical stock price dates: asc | desc'
+        description: 'the order of the historical stock price dates: asc | desc'
         type: string
       - in: query
         name: start_date
-        description: ' the earliest date for which to return data: YYYY'
+        description: 'the earliest date for which to return data: YYYY'
         type: string
       - in: query
         name: type
-        description: ' the type of periods requested '
+        description: the type of periods requested
         type: string
       responses:
         200: